Insurance

 What Is a Rules Engine?

 A rules engine is a software tool that separates business logic from system code.
 It evaluates rules in real time, based on input data, and outputs decisions like prices, validations, or classifications.
+Rules engines execute rules by running or invoking them as part of the decision-making process.

 Benefits of Using Rules Engines in Business Applications